Fighting Australia’s campus kangaroo courts.

 Following 8 months of investigation, the University finally took disciplinary action against the key organiser of the protest – Maddy Ward.
 See the video announcing this decision.

 Political action following Bettina’s protest

 Soon after the Sydney protest, the Federal Government set up an inquiry into free speech at our campuses.
-The French enquiry recommended a voluntary code of conduct to promote free speech and Education Minister Dan Tehan urged universities to come on board, with some positive results.
-Many universities agreed to implement new free speech codes but it remains to be seen how effective these will be.
+The French inquiry recommended a voluntary code of conduct to promote free speech and Education Minister Dan Tehan urged universities to come on board.
+But after many of the universities showed only token compliance, the government took action this year to introduce a compulsory code.

 Late in 2019 Queensland Senator Amanda Stoker used Senate Estimates to grill TEQSA bureaucrats about the role of that organisation in encouraging universities to move in this direction.
 Watch how they squirm here.

 For more background on this whole issue, here’s an article Bettina wrote that same year for the online journal Quillette, explaining the recent developments.